thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 : In DAA, Authentication Secret IDs are represented by the DAA Issuer’s group public key that MUST be used to create DAA credentials for the corresponding Authentication Secrets used to protect Evidence.

 : In DAA, an Authentication Secret ID does not identify a unique Attesting Environment but is associated with a group of Attesting Environments.
-This is because an Attesting Environment should not be distinguishable and the DAA credential which represents the Attesting Environment is randomised each time it used.
+This is because an Attesting Environment should not be distinguishable and the DAA credential which represents the Attesting Environment is randomized each time it used.

 # Privacy Considerations